 Blood Sugar Effects

 Onions contain high concentrations of micronutrients called flavonoids, a group of plant-derived chemicals that have many health-related effects on your body.
 Quercetin is one of the most abundant flavonoids in onions; others include include cysteine and allyl propyl disulphide.
 Biomedical scientists speculate that flavonoids in onions may affect blood glucose levels.
-In an October 2010 study published in the journal, "Environmental Health Insights," pharmacologist Imad Taj Eldin and colleagues report that consumption of fresh onions reduced blood glucose levels among type 1 and type 2 diabetics.
+In an October 2010 study published in the journal, "Environmental Health Insights," pharmacologist Imad Taj Eldin and colleagues report that consumption of fresh onions reduced blood glucose levels among people with type 1 and type 2 diabetes.
 Additional research is need to determine whether onions may be a useful addition to diabetes nutritional therapy.

 - American Diabetes Association: Nonstarchy Vegetables

 - Magnus Kahl Seeds: Sweet / Pungency Analysis for MKS Varieties

 - American Diabetes Association: Carbohydrates

 - Oregon State University Linus Pauling Institute; Antioxidant Activities of Flavonoids; Donald R. Buhler, Ph.D., Cristobal Miranda, Ph.D.; November 2000